 Privacy and collection notice

-This Review is being conducted by Consumer Affairs Victoria, which is part of the Department of Justice and Community Safety.
-All references to 'us' or 'we' on this page are references to Consumer Affairs Victoria.
+This Review is being conducted by the Department of Justice and Community Safety.
+All references to 'us' or 'we' on this page are references to the department.

 When making your submission you can provide personal details and information.
 This information will help us understand the context of your submission.